APIs

 Example

-# base_url from get_url above <- "https://tableau.bi.iu.edu/" base_url <- dashsite_json$vizql_root vizql <- dashsite_json$sessionid session_id <- dashsite_json$sheetId sheet_id <- glue("{base_url}{vizql}/bootstrapSession/sessions/{session_id}") post_url <- dash_api_output POST(post_url, body = list(sheet_id = sheet_id), encode = "form", timeout(300))
+# base_url from get_url above base_url <- "https://tableau.bi.iu.edu/" vizql <- dashsite_json$vizql_root session_id <- dashsite_json$sessionid sheet_id <- dashsite_json$sheetId post_url <- glue("{base_url}{vizql}/bootstrapSession/sessions/{session_id}") dash_api_output <- POST(post_url, body = list(sheet_id = sheet_id), encode = "form", timeout(300))-

 - From thread